stackitcloud/stackit-cli/docs/stackit_load-balancer_observability-credentials_add.md

 ### Synopsis

 Adds existing observability credentials (username and password) to Load Balancer.
-The credentials can be for Argus or another monitoring tool.
+The credentials can be for Observability or another monitoring tool.

 ```
 stackit load-balancer observability-credentials add [flags]